 children’s services and with forums of local authority officers who deal with elective home education on a day-to-day basis:"

 ie: the draft guidance repeatedly refers to LAs telling the DfE about various concerns, which adds further weight to the argument that LAs have been consulting with and lobbying the DfE, which has led to the draft guidance being written on the basis of LA concerns.
-All in all, it looks as if the petition makes not just a number of good points, but that these points need to be shouted from the rafters if stakeholders, (ie home educators) are to be properly heard in a consultative process with government.

 Please sign and keep sharing, and share this explanatory post, just in case anyone is still curious.